Dean151/RuleKit/README.md

 Define a subset of rules to trigger a foundation notification

+## Usecases
+- To open your Paywall from time to time
+- To prompt your user to add an App Store review
+- Watching and sending achievements to Game Center with GameKit
+- ...

 ## Requirements
 - Swift 5.8+ (Xcode 14.3+)
 - iOS 14+, iPadOS 14+, tvOS 14+, watchOS 7+, macOS 11+